pretix/pretix/doc/development/api/plugins.rst

-name               string               The human-readable name of your plugin author             string               Your name version            string               A human-readable version code of your plugin description        string               A more verbose description of what your plugin does. category           string               Category of a plugin.
+name               string               The human-readable name of your plugin author             string               Your name version            string               A human-readable version code of your plugin description        string               A more verbose description of what your plugin does.
+May contain HTML. category           string               Category of a plugin.
 Either one of ``"FEATURE"``, ``"PAYMENT"``,
                                         ``"INTEGRATION"``, ``"CUSTOMIZATION"``, ``"FORMAT"``, or ``"API"``,
                                         or any other string.